Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 So, of course, Vemik just *had* to go on a tour.
 And Shooster was showing him!

-“Nice, big, wide tunnels here.
+"Nice, big, wide tunnels here.
 We’re building a library and a museum, a storehouse for as much as we can possibly manage.
 We’re going to build libraries on Nightmare, on Cimbrean, on Gao.
 They’ll be directly linked by zero-width comm arrays and jump platforms.
-It is going to be…my life’s work.”
+It is going to be…my life’s work."

-“How much do you think we’ll be able to save?”
+"How much do you think we’ll be able to save?"
 Tavon asked.

-“At minimum, we’re fairly certain we can evacuate the complete collections from the British Library, the Library of Congress, the New York Public Library, the Library and Archives Canada, the Deutsche Nationalbibliothek, the Royal Library Denmark, the Bibliothèque nationale de France and the Vatican Library.
-I’m actually quite confident we can manage every national library collection from the AEC nations and all the important university libraries, in fact…”
+"At minimum, we’re fairly certain we can evacuate the complete collections from the British Library, the Library of Congress, the New York Public Library, the Library and Archives Canada, the Deutsche Nationalbibliothek, the Royal Library Denmark, the Bibliothèque nationale de France and the Vatican Library.
+I’m actually quite confident we can manage every national library collection from the AEC nations and all the important university libraries, in fact…"

 Vemik watched Tilly’s eyes grow wider and wider.
-“That’s…a bold claim,” she said, faintly.
+"That’s…a bold claim," she said, faintly.
 Vemik knew that tone of voice.
 It meant what she really meant was that Shoo-ster was claiming a *godly* achievement.

-“A boldness borne out of necessity.
+"A boldness borne out of necessity.
 We can’t…afford…to build something so big in several places at once.
 We won’t even be able to take our time and catalog properly!
 So we’re going big *here* and just, for now, *warehousing* everything, and building a city so out staff can sort through everything, make sure *everything* has digital and physical duplicates, and then we’ll build other libraries and distribute to them.
 A museum is also going up on Cimbrean, after some search.
-No surprise the Brits took the lead on that…”
+No surprise the Brits took the lead on that…"

 Tilly giggled, but the joke went right over Vemik’s head.
 Oh well.

-“Is…lot of books?” he guessed.
+"Is…lot of books?" he guessed.

-“Something like a billion individual items in total, if things go as well as I hope.
-Even if we fall short, it will instantly seize the record for largest library in the *galaxy.* The Dominion Interstellar Library might be vaster in terms of digitized content, especially seeing as we’ll be sending them copies of everything we have too…but we’ll dwarf their physical catalog.”
+"Something like a billion individual items in total, if things go as well as I hope.
+Even if we fall short, it will instantly seize the record for largest library in the *galaxy.* The Dominion Interstellar Library might be vaster in terms of digitized content, especially seeing as we’ll be sending them copies of everything we have too…but we’ll dwarf their physical catalog."

 Something about that made Vemik happy.
-“Strong!” he hooted, and earned more giggles from Tilly.
+"Strong!" he hooted, and earned more giggles from Tilly.
 And an eye-roll from Ta-von, but he thought it was funny, Vemik could tell!

-“We’d better let you get on with it, then!”
+"We’d better let you get on with it, then!"
 Tilly declared.

-“Hah!
+"Hah!
 Yes!
-No rest for the wicked…”
+No rest for the wicked…"

 And lots of work still to do, if the tunnels were *ever* going to be big enough for so much.
 But Vemik trusted Shoo-ster to know what he was talking about.
 And the thought that his home was the place strong enough to protect all that knowledge made him so very, very proud.